mattbdean/JRAW/README.md

 >JRAW is currently in an experimental stage, and therefore subject to application-breaking API changes that could occur at any time before v1.0.

+>JRAW requires language features that are only available in Java 8 and above.
+Please adjust your project accordingly.

 ##Features
  - Mini-framework that wraps Apache's HttpComponents
  - (Optional) request management to prevent sending over 30 requests per minute